What Does Water Resistant Mean exactly for a Sports Watch?

 What does water resistant mean for a Swiss sports watch?

 Wryst Swiss sports watches are water resistant from 50 to 200 meters.
-The water resistance rating vary from 100 Meters for the Wryst Airborne, Wryst Motors and Wryst Shoreline sports watches collections, and 200 Meters for the Wryst Ultimate Extreme Sports watch collection with screw down crown.
-The Wryst Automatic 2824 has been tested to 5ATM but is not advised to be in contact with water.
+The resistance rating vary from 100 Meters for the Wryst Airborne, Wryst Motors and Wryst Shoreline, Wryst Force sports watches collections, and 200 Meters for the Wryst Ultimate Extreme Sports watch collection with screw down crown.
+The Wryst Automatic 2824 has been tested to 5ATM but is not advised to be in direct contact with water.

 How resistant is my watch exactly?

-The water resistance of a watch does not take into account the ability of the watch to stay water resistant as it ages.
+The water resistance of a watch does not take into account the ability of the watch to repel water and stay resistant as it ages.
 Be aware that temperature fluctuations and external influences, for example due to solvents, cosmetics, dust or shocks, caused by impacts or sudden movements, can fundamentally affect water-resistance.
-Often a watch gets hit by a shock onto the crown or crystal without leaving visible marks, but the internal parts could become damaged and the watch will no longer be water resistant.
+Often a watch gets hit by a shock onto the crown or crystal without leaving visible marks, but the internal parts could become damaged and the watch will no longer avoid penetration of damp and humidity.
+Water damage are likely to imply irreversable harm.
 You also need to consider that seals and sealing systems in particular are subject to wear and tear and natural ageing, e.g gaskets at the crystal, crown and case back.

-Looking well after my sports watch - contact with water
+Looking well after my sports watch in outdoors

 1/ Think before I jump in